 - Blog posts

 - Industry newsletters

 - Personal or company websites

-Having a social media presence pays big dividends when you are trying to suppress a negative news article.
+Having a social media presence pays big dividends when you are trying to suppress a negative news article (or even a negative Google review).
 Online content on social media is easily shared and reshared by your followers, sending valuable social signals that tell Google the information is both newsworthy and authoritative.
 Eventually, these signals can influence search engine results, pushing the negative news down and the new content higher up in rankings.

 Search engine suppression is a proven tool when a news publication or other news outlet posts negative press about you.
 Bad press and the negative link it generates can upend your plans for growing your business; with content suppression, you can help to control the digital narrative and position your company in its best possible light.

 If a negative article is on the first page of Google, Bing, or Yahoo, your reputation can be damaged.